Introduction, Scope and Purpose

 Multiverse operates within the following key principles:

-- Multiverse works proactively to raise awareness of radicalisation and extremism in order to prevent people from being drawn into terrorism;
+- Multiverse works proactively to raise awareness of radicalisation and extremism to prevent people from being drawn into terrorism.

-- Apprentices receive confidential advice, guidance and support for a range of issues that they may face.
-They are signposted to external agencies where specialist support is required.
+- Apprentices receive confidential advice, guidance, and support for a range of issues that they may face.
+They are signposted to external agencies when specialist support is required.

-Multiverse supports apprentices in having personal resilience and being able to make informed and sensible decisions about their safety and wellbeing in an attempt to prevent them from being exploited and or abused.
+Multiverse supports apprentices in having personal resilience, and being able to make informed and sensible decisions about their safety and wellbeing to prevent them from being exploited and or abused.

-During this period remote working is essential for the continued delivery of our programmes.
+Hybrid and remote working is essential for the delivery of our programmes.
 Multiverse staff are reminded of our codes of conduct and are expected to follow these without exception.

 Online sessions will only be delivered through authorised platforms and assessments will be taken to assess any risks with appropriate actions taken to minimise harm.